Marcus Smart NBA Playoffs Player Props: Celtics vs. Heat

 - Smart's opponents, the Heat, have one of the NBA's slowest tempos with 99.2 possessions per game, while his Celtics rank 16th in possessions per game with 101.9.

-- The Heat are the second-best defensive squad in the league, conceding 109.8 points per contest.
+- Giving up 109.8 points per game, the Heat are the second-ranked squad in the NBA defensively.

-- The Heat are the sixth-ranked team in the NBA, giving up 41.9 rebounds per game.
+- The Heat are the sixth-ranked team in the NBA, allowing 41.9 rebounds per game.

+- In terms of assists, the Heat are ranked 14th in the NBA, conceding 25.6 per game.

 Marcus Smart vs. the Heat